 - The current liability to the trading account is US$100 (US$10 per US$.01 of market price) as current market price sits at US$39.90.

 - From here, the active trade management is dynamic.
-If price moves in favor of the new position, then the profit can be realized.
+If price moves in favor of the new position, then the profit can be realised.
 If price continues to move against the position, then the number of contracts purchased by the trader is doubled at each imaginary stop loss point.

-In theory, the addition of leverage increases the chance of capitalizing on a market reversal.
+In theory, the addition of leverage increases the chance of capitalising on a market reversal.
 In practice, the capital required to carry large negative positions can be overwhelming.
 One trade management strategy that can be used to limit the risk assumed by implementing a Martingale strategy is the trailing stop.
 In the case of a Martingale scenario as outlined above, a trailing stop can be used to limit the total liability of a trade as price moves tick by tick in the trade’s favor.

 The advantages of Martingale in trading: